 The DSSA has adopted the Breed Standard of Excellence as set out in the, Dorper Sheep Breeders’ Society of South Africa publication ‘Dorpers into the New Century’ written by Dolf Lategan.
 This standard was developed based on extensive research as the breed was refined over more than 70 years in South Africa and has travelled with the Dorper Breeds across the world where it is adopted by a number of countries that produce quality Dorper and White Dorper sheep.
 The ideal Dorper Sheep is an animal, which can maintain itself, produce meat and reproduce under sub-optimal conditions.
-You can view a PDF version of ‘Dorpers into the New Century’ by clicking here or contact the society office to order a hard copy for $55.00 including postage.
+You can order a hard copy of the Dorper’s Into The New Century manual from the DSSA office for $55.00 including postage.

 The society will approve inspectors from time to time to class Dorper sheep and enter the classing details on the registration record of the inspected animals.
 At the time of inspection the animals will be tagged with an approved tag by the inspector and the number recorded and forwarded to the Society.
 The inspection is a quality assessment on a voluntary basis.

 Definition: To distinguish the degree of excellence with a description and score by points on visual appearance and performance.
 These values must be a true reflection of the animal.

 - Very good 5 points